ErikDorstel/pocsagRX/README.md

 * receives 1200 bps, 4500 Hz shift POCSAG messages
 * serial console logging of received messages
 * works with direct connected ESP32 (see pin description below)
-* also works with HELTEC SX1278 based LoRa module (requires modification of pin define statements)
+* also works with HELTEC SX1278 based LoRa module
+  * activate the HeltecLoRaV2 define statement in SX1278POCSAG.ino to use this module
 * serial console Command Line Interface for configuration and debugging
 * write/read configuration to/from flash
 * german BOS mode and ASCII codes
 * decoding of ROT1 encoded messages
+* wlan based https gateway to forwarding the messages
 #### SPI bus
 * GPIO 19 - MISO
 * GPIO 23 - MOSI